LET THE PRACTICE KNOW YOUR VIEWS – THEY ARE IMPORTANT TO US

 OMBUDSMAN

-If you are not happy with the response from the Practice, NHS England or NHS South Lincolnshire CCG (if you complained directly to either of them), you can refer your complaint to:
+If you are not happy with the response from the Practice, NHS England or NHS Lincolnshire ICB (if you complained directly to either of them), you can refer your complaint to:

 The Parliamentary and Health Service Ombudsman